mjang/documentation-theme-jekyll/_docs/ig/ig.md

 - **Simplicity:** Implement policy enforcement and API security in one place.

-- **Consistency:** If you have 100's of apps 100 you can implement security in the gateway instead of the application itself.
-Any changes to enforcement can be made in the gateway avoiding the need to update code in multiple places.
+- **Consistency:** If you have hundreds of apps, you can implement security in the gateway, instead of the application itself.
+Any changes to enforcement can be made in the gateway, avoiding the need to update code in multiple places.

-- **Legacy Integration:** Onboard applications and legacy APIs that have non-standard authentication methods or older protocols without updating the applications.
+- **Legacy Integration:** Onboard applications and legacy APIs with non-standard authentication methods or older protocols without updating the applications.

 - **Future Proofing:** Protect your applications from new standards and protocols without changing the application or API itself.